Raif Denktaş: Political career

 In the 1976 General Elections he was elected for the Federated Assembly as a National Unity Party MP.
 Even though he worked as the Secretary General, he resigned from the NUP in 1981 citing a difference in views.
-He founded the Alliance of Patriotic Intelligentsia in 1982 and the Social Democratic Party on December 30, 1982.
+He founded the Alliance of Patriotic Intelligentsia in 1982 and the Social Democratic Party on 30 December 1982.

 He represented his party at the Founding Parliament of the Turkish Republic of Northern Cyprus as an MP, following the establishment of the Turkish Republic of Northern Cyprus in 1983.
 He also changed his affiliation to the broader Social Democracy Group but had to reverse this move due to legal complications.

-Denktaş was known as a strong critic to his father.
+Denktaş was known as a strong critic of his father.
 Regardless of this, he was appointed by him as the Political Adviser to the President in 1985.
 He also opposed heavily to the government and the National Unity Party during the preparations of the constitution.
 As a Kemalist, he wrote many articles on Mustafa Kemal Atatürk's ideas but fiercely supported independence over a possible annexation by Turkey.

 He was also known for endorsing the Cyprus peace process.
 His visit to the southern part of the Cyprus in 1984 along with the Communal Liberation Party leader İsmail Bozkurt and the Secretary General of the Republican Turkish Party, Naci Talat Usar was reported as the first visit by Turkish Cypriots since their displacement in 1974.
 This visit was criticised heavily by the nationalists and the visitors were called as "traitors" by Birlik newspaper.